plnkx/blog/_posts/2015-07-19-iphone-release.markdown

 # HTML5 Geolocation to the rescue

-While we were developing this new version we realized that many phones now support the HTML5 Geolocation features, in particular, the iPhone.
+While developing the new version we realized many phones now support the HTML5 Geolocation features, in particular, the iPhone.

-So... maybe you don't need a special version of the app running on your phone.
+So maybe you don't need a special version of the app running on your phone.
 Maybe all you need is a web browser.

 # *App*-ti-tude - a natural ability to do something

-Our focus shifted.
+With that realization, our focus shifted.

-We stopped working (for now) on the stripped-down version of the Android app.
+So we stopped development on the stripped-down version of the Android app, and started work on a completely browser-based version.

 Why?

-Because if you don't need an app for the iPhone, then maybe you don't need an app for Android phones either.
+Because if you don't need a special app on the iPhone to run plnkx, then you also don't need a special app on Android phones to run plnkx -- stripped-down or otherwise.

-Maybe all you need is a browser.
+All you need is a browser.

 <img src='/images/app-ti-tude.png'
      alt='plnkx iphone version' title='plnkx iphone version'